College of Graduate Studies

 ARTICLE V. IMPLEMENTATION AND AMENDMENT

-Section 1.
+SECTION 1.
 Subject to the oversight described in the provisions of The University of Toledo Board of Trustees bylaws sections 3364-1-10(B) and 3364-1-7(B-8), these Bylaws may be amended by a two-thirds vote of the GC at a regularly scheduled meeting.

-Section 4.
-At the request of the GCEC, the ad hoc Committee appointed in Article V, Section 3 above shall submit a written report to GC at a regularly scheduled meeting.
-Should changes to the GF Constitution be recommended by the ad hoc committee, the Chair of the ad hoc Committee shall provide two readings of the newly proposed Constitution at two regularly scheduled meetings of GC in order to help GC members comprehend the changes and offer suggestions for revision.
-Following the second reading, but at that same GC meeting, the GC may vote to send the revised GF Constitution to the GF for ratification.
+SECTION 4.
+At the request of the GCEC, the ad hoc Committee appointed in Article V, Section 3 above shall submit a written report to Graduate Council at a regularly scheduled meeting.
+Should changes to the GC Bylaws be recommended by the ad hoc committee, the Chair of the ad hoc Committee shall provide two readings of the newly proposed Bylaws at two regularly scheduled meetings of Graduate Council in order to help Graduate Council members comprehend the changes and offer suggestions for revision.
+Following the second reading, but at that same Graduate Council meeting, the Graduate Council may vote to ratify its own Bylaws.

 Adopted September 3, 1984